 “You can either sleep with the purple dog or the pink bear.
 Which one will you choose tonight?”

-With strong-willed personalities, giving them choices also gives them a sense of control over the final decision – while at the same time, it’s still aligning with the parent’s motive to get their child to abide by the same plan and schedule.
+With strong-willed personalities, giving them choices also gives them a sense of control over the final decision—while at the same time, it still aligns with the parent’s motive to get their child to abide by the same plan and schedule.

-Naturally, toddlers and kids have one-track minds and self-centered tendencies, especially kids with strong-willed personalities.
-They want what they want, when they want it, the way they want it.
+Naturally, toddlers and kids, especially those with strong-willed personalities, have one-track minds and self-centered tendencies.
+They want what they want when they want it and the way they want it.
 Yet, since they are still young, their minds are easily distracted by things they might find more interesting.

 For our daughter, we’ve learned that diverting her attention away from the current problem lessens the severity or time length of a potential tantrum or cry-sesh.
 So during moments when she is upset that Netflix isn’t loading, or when she fell and scraped her knee outside, or when she is begging for a piece of candy at the grocery store counter, we will instead say things like: